mikgrycz/mikgrycz/README.md

-# Hello there 👋 I'm Mikołaj
+# Hello there!
+I'm Mikołaj

 I'm a software engineer with a passion towards Machine Learning, currently studying at Jagielloński University.